Elizabeth Wilhoit Larson

 - Friday 3-4 p.m.

-Dr. Wilhoit’s research focuses on three areas within organizational communication.
+Dr. Larson’s research focuses on three areas within organizational communication.
 First, she studies the role of non-humans and materiality in organizations, asking questions about how aspects of organizations like space, technology, and transportation make a difference in the ontology of organizations.
-Some of Dr. Wilhoit’s favorite research to conduct was about bike commuters in the Midwest and Copenhagen, Denmark.
+Some of Dr. Larson’s favorite research to conduct was about bike commuters in the Midwest and Copenhagen, Denmark.
 Second, she explores issues of organizing and the question of what is an organization.
 Third, her research considers gendered careers and organizations, seeking to understand how women gain agency at work.
-Dr. Wilhoit's research has been published in outlets including Organization Studies, Organization, Management Communication Quarterly, The Annals of the International Communication Association, Gender, Work & Organization, Western Journal of Communication, Field Methods, Culture & Organization, Journal of Organizational Change Management, Journal of Communication and Religion, Language Under Discussion, and The International Encyclopedia of Organizational Communication.
+Dr. Larson’s research has been published in outlets including Organization Studies, Organization, Communication Theory, Management Communication Quarterly, The Annals of the International Communication Association, Gender, Work & Organization, Western Journal of Communication, Field Methods, Culture & Organization, Journal of Organizational Change Management, Journal of Communication and Religion, Language Under Discussion, and The International Encyclopedia of Organizational Communication.
 She has also presented her work at regional, national, and international conferences.

 - Ph.D., Purdue University, Organizational Communication